Launch pricing ends May 22 (CEST). --d --h --m left Lock in your plan

 Crash Recovery

-When AI agents write PHP code to the sandbox, that code runs on every subsequent WordPress request.
-If the code contains a fatal error, it could take down the entire site.
-Novamira’s crash recovery system detects this and automatically recovers.
+When AI agents write PHP to the sandbox, that code runs on every WordPress request.
+If a sandbox file contains a fatal error, it could take down the entire site.
+Novamira’s crash recovery detects this and automatically isolates the broken file by entering safe mode on the next request.

 How crash detection works